SalSevenSix/serverjockey/README.md

 ## Docker Image
 ServerJockey is available as a Docker image.
 Webapp login token will be shown in the console output.
 The image is compatible with [Pterodactyl](https://pterodactyl.io/).
-Docker is also a good option for Windows systems.
+Docker is also a good option on Windows systems.

 **[Images on Docker Hub](https://hub.docker.com/r/salsevensix/serverjockey/tags)**